Mortgage related questions

 In all EU territories, there’ll be restrictions on increasing the level and length of your cover.
 In addition, you won’t be able to renew policies or receive any further cover.

-In addition, customers resident in France will not be able to change their level of cover or premiums paid at all.
+Customers residing in France will not be able to change their level of cover or premiums paid at all.
 For customers with reviewable premiums this may mean that cover needs to be cancelled.
 We’ll write to you if this impacts you.

 You should take independent financial advice if you’re unsure about what to do.